Common Investing Risks and How to Manage Them

 1. Market risk

 This may be the most common risk for investors.
-Market risk simply the risk that the price of stocks, bonds, commodities and other common investments will move day to day — or even minute to minute.
+Market risk is simply the risk that the price of stocks, bonds, commodities and other common investments will move day to day—or even minute to minute.

 This volatility can be a problem if you’re concerned about short-term price movements.
 In other words, this is a greater risk if you need to access your investments in the near term.
-But if you don’t need to access your money right away, you may be willing to take this risk in order to see a potential a greater return over time.
+But if you don’t need to access your money right away, you may be willing to accept this risk in order to see a potentially greater return over time.

 2. Interest rate risk

 Interest rate risk is typically paired with market risk.
-That’s because a change in interest rates can affect the value of bonds: As interest rates rise, the value of bonds decreases and yield increases.
+That’s because a change in interest rates can affect the value of bonds: As interest rates rise, yields on new bonds will typically increase, driving down the value of existing bonds with lower yields.

-Interest rate risk can be a factor if you’re planning to buy and sell bonds before they reach maturity.
+Interest rate risk is a factor when owning bonds as rising or falling rates affect bond prices.
 It can also impact the price of stocks.
 However, like market risk, this is typically less of an issue when you plan to hold stocks and bonds for long-term goals, as a longer time horizon tends to smooth out the shorter-term fluctuations.

 3. Credit risk